-What are the risks of having an oesophagectomy?
+What are the risks of having the operation?

-As with all surgical procedures, surgery to remove the oesophagus carries some risks.
+As with all surgical procedures, surgery to remove the stomach carries some risks.
 These risks vary according to your overall health and your individual condition.
 You will have an opportunity to discuss the risks and the benefits of the proposed surgery so that you have sufficient information to be able to sign the consent form.

-Some of the risks involved with oesophageal surgery include:-Wound infections, chest infections, and blood clots developing in the leg (deep vein thrombosis) or in the lung (pulmonary embolism).
+Some of the risks involved with gastric surgery include:

+Wound infections, chest infections, and blood clots developing in the leg (deep vein thrombosis) or in the lung (pulmonary embolism).

-There is also a risk of the new join between the stomach and the oesophagus failing to heal, leaving a leak at the join (anastomotic leak).
-If this happens a further operation may be needed.
+There is also a risk of the new joins failing to heal, if this happens a further operation may be needed.
+All of the risks involved will be discussed in more detail prior to the surgery taking place.